About Us - ACA

 Core Values

-We believe every paddlesport participant has a right to define their path on the water, from fun recreational activities to elite athletic pursuits, and we share these core values:
+Every paddler has the right to define their path on the water, from close-to-home recreation to remote exploration, and from entry-level to high-performance activities.
+To that end, we share these core values:

-Enjoyment: We develop programs, instruction, training camps, events, and competitions that provide a fun, satisfying, and rewarding experience for all.
-We paddle because it is fun.
+Enjoyment: We develop programs, events, and education that provide satisfying, and rewarding experiences.

-Safety: We create tools, programs, policies, and procedures to ensure that safety is a top priority for all our members and other paddlesport participants.
-Paddling is fun when we’re safe and healthy.
+Safety: We create programs, policies, and procedures to ensure that safety is a top priority for all paddlers.

-Inclusion: We promote a culture and atmosphere of honesty, camaraderie, and sportsmanship to enrich lives and unleash the full potential of all participants.
+Inclusion: We promote a culture and atmosphere of integrity and camaraderie.
 We maintain an environment of respect, fairness, and kindness and embrace the value of diverse backgrounds, experiences, and perspectives.
-Everyone is welcome in the paddling family.

-Excellence: We are committed to the pursuit of excellence at the individual, team, and organizational levels.
-We strive to provide the best possible service to our members and the paddling community.
-We are accountable for how effectively we achieve that goal.
+Excellence: We enthusiastically support the pursuit of excellence at the individual, club, team, and organizational levels.
+We strive to provide our members and the paddling community with the best possible service.

 Governance